What are these little brown spots on my face? Where do they come from, and how do I get rid of them? Learn everything you need to know.

 How to prevent them

 An ounce of prevention is worth a pound of cure!
-While the best way to stop age spots from appearing is to avoid sun exposure, in reality it’s pretty difficult to do, regardless of the season.
-So be sure to protect your skin from UVA and UVB rays by using a sunscreen with an SPF of at least 30.
+While the best way to stop age spots from appearing is to avoid exposure to the sun or blue light, in reality it’s pretty difficult to do, regardless of the season.
+So you have to protect your skin.
+One effective way is to use a sunscreen with a high SPF of at least 30, capable of shielding you from UVA and UVB rays, coupled with an anti-blue-light product.
+There are more and more of them available on the market.

-Don’t forget that each time you are exposed to the sun, you run the risk of multiplying the blemishes on your skin, and of worsening those that are already there.
-That’s why it is very important to apply sunscreen before going outdoors, as well as before and after swimming.
+Don’t forget that each time you are exposed to these rays, you run the risk of multiplying the blemishes on your skin, and of worsening those that are already there.
+That’s why it’s very important to apply protection daily, no matter what the time of year.

 With the right products and a bit of skill, you can make your age spots nearly invisible.
 For fuller coverage, opt for highly concentrated, colour correcting concealers.